dippynark/cluster-api-provider-kubernetes/docs/persistent-control-plane.md

 can be used in the same way as for other Kubernetes workloads to persist data.

-Additionally, in the same way as [StatefulSets], KubernetesMachines support `volumeClaimTemplates` to dynamically provision PersistentVolumeClaims.
+Additionally, in the same way as [StatefulSets], KubernetesMachines support `volumeClaimTemplates` to dynamically provision PersistentVolumeClaims which then bind to an available PersistentVolume or trigger a PersistentVolume provisioner.
 The main difference here compared with StatefulSets is that the resulting PersistentVolumeClaims are [owned] by the KubernetesMachine; this means that they will be deleted should the KubernetesMachine be deleted.
-If you do not want this behaviour make sure to provision the necessary PersistentVolumes manually.
+If you do not want this behaviour make sure to manually specify the list of volumes to mount.

 The following manifest creates a KubernetesMachine controller that stores etcd data as well as data created during the kubeadm bootstrap phase on dynamically